NathanZimmy/MEGR-2156-Lab/docs/Labs/L04/index.md

 <img width="533" height="300" alt="image" src="https://github.com/user-attachments/assets/077c7d05-86ed-4453-8438-59564a8de1b8" />

 Now it was time to import my file into PrusaSlicer.
 I saved my CAD model as an STL file and imported it into the plater.
+I used generic PLA with a 10% infill and did not change the infill pattern.
+It said the print time should take 34 minutes.

 <img width="958" height="487" alt="image" src="https://github.com/user-attachments/assets/b764495c-78cf-4000-8864-70efae49021d" />